AbbieNgXinYi/Istor-a/README.md

 ---

 ## Operational and Testing

+### grandMA3 onPC
+1) Download and install the latest grandMA3 onPC application.

+2) On the left side panel, click on the Setting gear icon or press the **Menu** button on the grandMA3 console.
+A menu option will show up on the screen.
+Select the **Patch** button.

+3) Inside the Patch window, click on **New Fixture**, followed by **Insert New Fixture**. **(If you are doing a new show, please skip to step 4)**

+4) Select the **Library** tab and you will see a list of both the lighting Manufacturer names (under Manufacturer tab) and the type of the lighting fixture(under Fixture tab).
+Select the manufacturer and the lighting fixture that you are using, or you can type it down the name of the manufacturer and the fixture type in the search box.
+**eg. Clay Paky Alpha Wash 300**

+   select the most suitable modes and click select.

+5) Inside the **Insert New Fixture** window, rename the lighting fixture that is suitable for you to view **(eg. Foor Lights)**.
+Click on **Patch** tab at the left panel, and type in the suitable universe number followed by the channel number. **eg. The Alpha Wash 300 channel number is set at 121.
+The cable is connected to universe 1 (which means it is connected to DMX A on the Lighting console).**

+    **NOTE: By default, DMX A is universe 1, DMX B is universe 2, and DMX C is universe 3**

+6) Select **Please** button and close the patch window (you will see the keep changes message pop up, click save and exit).

+7) On the right side, select fixture and select the lighting fixture in the Fixture:Absolute window.
+At the bottom right, select **Dimmer** tab and on the console use the first rotaty wheel to adjust the brightness of the lighting fixture. **(You can also select other tabs such as position, colours, or beam, and adjust it by using the rotaty wheel on the console)**

 ### PB Management
 1) Download PB management application.
 Note that you would need to obtain a license to use the software.